ieco-lab/scariR/README.md

 # How to Use this Project

+Before diving into this project and our modeling workflow, an end user should:
+1. read the [companion paper](), which outlines the conceptual underpinnings for this project
+2. install the package `renv`, which ensures that R package versions are consistent for running this package (this craetes a projct-specific R package library, so it should not affect your main library)
+3. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/slfSpread/blob/master/vignettes/010_initialize_pkg.R), which initializes `renv` and lists our package's dependencies.

+Here are the main uses we recommend for our package:

 ## 1. Produce localized reports on SLF risk to viticulture

 Our primary datasets, including risk maps and a viticultural risk analysis, can be accessed by executing the function `create_risk_report()`.
 This function creates a localized (at the country or state/provincial level) report of the risk for *Lycorma delicatula* to local viticulture.
 It can be applied to globally important winegrowing regions because it uses our dataset `data/wineries_tidied.rds`, which contains a sample (1,074) of the world's most important winegrowing regions.
 Users can and should apply this function for their locality as we are projecting that the risk of *Lycorma delicatula* establishment will exapnd under climate change. *Lycorma delicatula* has been classified as being capable of (global) pan-invasion and viticulure has already been devastated in some regions, so there is high potential for viticultural damage under climate change (Huron et al, 2022).